 Facebook plans to unveil the new cheaper, wireless VR headset later in 2018, according to Bloomberg.
 The company hopes that the wireless headset will bridge the gap between expensive, high-end VR often used for gaming and the cheap VR headsets that link to smartphones.

-Facebook’s upcoming VR headset is expected to sell for as little as $200 without the requirement of tethering it too pricy computers or smartphones to operate, Bloomberg reported In contrast, Facebook’s existing headset, the Oculus Rift, costs $400 and requires an expensive desktop computer.
+Facebook’s upcoming VR headset is expected to sell for as little as $200 without the requirement of tethering it too pricey computers or smartphones to operate.
+Bloomberg reported In contrast, Facebook’s existing headset, the Oculus Rift, costs $400 and requires an expensive desktop computer.

 This seems to be Facebook’s latest solution to the lackluster interest in its Oculus Rift VR headset.
 Since its debut a year ago, slow.
 High-end VR headsets, in general, including the HTC Vive ($800), have been struggling.